pepers/SYSC3303-Project/Iteration4/src/README.txt

 TESTING
-	- most testing can be done through following the onscreen console prompts in the Error Simulator, outlined in the previous section, but for those errors that can't be simulated through the Error
+	- most testing can be done through following the onscreen console prompts in the Error Simulator, but for those errors that can't be simulated through the 	Error	Simulator:
-	Simulator:

 	ERROR CODE 03
 	- to test Error Code 03 (Disk full), the Eclipse